-- 2) Decision making process of Academic Director for Taught Programmes or Academic Director for Research Degree Programmes for allowing late submission of ECs to be considered: - a) Are there good/legitimate reasons for why the submission is late?
-If no, reject; if yes consider (b). - b) Can the circumstances claimed be considered extenuating given the current regulations?
+- 2) Decision making process of Associate Pro-Vice-Chancellor (Education and Curriculum) or Associate Pro-Vice-Chancellor UEA Doctoral College for allowing late submission of ECs to be considered: - a) Are there good/legitimate reasons for why the submission is late?
+If no, reject; if yes consider (b). - b) Can the circumstances claimed be considered extenuating given the current Regulations?
 If no, reject; if yes, consider (c). - c) Is there appropriate supporting evidence?
-If no, reject; if yes, refer back to the ECP.
+If no, reject; if yes, refer back to the Extenuating Circumstances Panel (ECP).

-This process for late submission of extenuating circumstances applies to taught programmes and, for research degree programmes, and taught elements of professional doctorates.
-The consideration of late submission of extenuating circumstances for other elements of research degrees will be handled on a case-by-case basis by the Academic Director of Research Degree Programmes.
+This process for late submission of extenuating circumstances applies to taught programmes and, for research degree programmes, the taught elements of professional doctorates.
+The consideration of late submission of extenuating circumstances for other elements of research degrees will be handled on a case-by-case basis by the Associate Pro-Vice-Chancellor UEA Doctoral College.